 Area-specific supervision ‘De Zeven Blokken’ Smilde

 The area-specific monitoring project 'De Zeven Blokken' Smilde was launched in 2018.
-During the project, we are investigating which crop protection products are released from the area in increased amounts via surface water.
+During the project, we study which crop-protection products are released from the area into surface water in increased quantities.

 Reason

-Many farmers cultivate their land and use crop protection products.
+Many farmers cultivate their land and use crop-protection products.
 Some of these end up in surface water.
-One of the tasks of the water board is to ensure clean and healthy water.
+One of the tasks of the water authority is to ensure clean and healthy water.
 We work together with farmers to reduce the amount of pesticides in the water.

 Objective